Marie Cosindas: Biography

 Along with Paul Caponigro, William Clift, Walter Chappell and Carl Chiarenza, Cosindas co-founded the Association of Heliographers, a New York photographers' cooperative that included some of the most influential American art photographers of the 1960s.
 The Heliographers' first public exhibition took place on 1 July 1963.
 The show promoted 'camera vision' as a way of seeing and recording the world meaningfully rather than mechanically".

 Using a view camera, natural light and color filters, Cosindas's work played a vital role in establishing the use of color in fine art photography during the 1960s and her solo show at the Museum of Modern Art in New York in 1966 was one of the institution's first to feature color photography.
 A number of major exhibitions of her work have been held, and it is featured in many prominent collections.
 Subjects of her portraits work include Andy Warhol, Truman Capote, Faye Dunaway, Robert Redford, Paul Newman, Ezra Pound and Tom Wolfe, among others.

 Cosindas lectured at the Photographic Resource Center at Boston University.
 In conjunction with the PRC 2013 Gala, Cosindas was featured in the exhibition Marie Cosindas: A Life of Color, and was given a Lifetime Achievement Award.
-Other awards received during her career include a Guggenheim grant, a Rockefeller grant, and honorary degrees from Philadelphia's Moore College of Art and the Art Institute of Boston.
+Other awards received during her career include a Guggenheim grant, a Rockefeller grant, the Isobel S. Sinesi Lifetime Achievement in Fashion Award in 1996 from the School of Fashion Design, and honorary degrees from Philadelphia's Moore College of Art and the Art Institute of Boston.

 Cosindas died on May 25, 2017, in Boston, at the age of 93.